Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 We end up with a spiral that forms the matrix structure.
-This brings us to the final form of all things as Merkaba.
+This brings us to the final form of all things as strangely like a Merkaba.

 <br /><br />